clusterinthecloud/docs/source/finalise.rst

 You can keep on running trying to run ``finish`` until the node has finished configuring.
 Once it has, you need to tell the system what limits you want to place on the scaling of the cloud.
-To decide what to put here, you should refer to your service limits in the OCI website.
-In the future, we hope to be able to extract these automatically but for now you need to replicate it manually.
 Edit the file ``/home/opc/limits.yaml`` with:

 .. code-block:: shell-session